mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 ### Enable SSL on the HTTP Network

-This is the HTTPS used to access port 9200. eg. when using curl or python.
+:question: This is the HTTPS used to access port 9200. eg. when using curl or python.
 It is advised that default user passwords should be changed before doing this. (see previous section)

 https://www.elastic.co/guide/en/elasticsearch/reference/current/security-basic-setup-https.html